retro16/acsi2stm/doc/quick_start.md

   unit to update.
 * If you load GemDrive using `GEMDRIVE.PRG`, upgrade this file as well.
 An old version of `GEMDRIVE.PRG` may not be compatible with the newer firmware.
-* The PIO firmware variant needs to be flashed with  `PIOFLASH.TOS` instead and it reads `PIOFLASH.BIN` by default.
 * If flashing fails or if the unit is bricked, you will have to upload the new firmware using the USB to UART dongle.
 See above.